 What’s not in milk?
 Calcium your body can use.
 The human body can’t absorb the calcium present in milk on its own – that’s why all commercially sold cow’s milk in the United States is fortified with vitamin D. What’s more, cow’s milk also contains high levels of phosphorus, which consumed in excess (three glasses of milk a day, for example), can lead to resorption of calcium from the bones.
 Cow’s milk doesn’t build strong bones – it can break them.

-For more information on dairy, including the health and environmental implications, check out our “What’s Wrong With Dairy” page.
+For more dairy facts, including the health and environmental implications, check out our “Why Ditch Dairy” page.